 5. Focus: It is the motivation that matters, not actual results.
 The problem is that we equate our self respect to outer displays of wealth, success, and social standing — and this is a mistake.

 6. Forgiveness: Forgive others and forgive yourself.
 Don’t live in the past.
 Move on from past mistakes and difficult situations.

 7. Respect others: If you have no respect for others, how can you respect yourself?
 It is the wrong approach to try to feel better by putting others down.
 If you look for good qualities in others, it will be easier to see the good qualities in yourself.

-8. Humility: The way to self respect is not through praise from others, which gives a false sense of pride.
+8. Humility: The way to self-respect is not through praise from others, which gives a false sense of pride.
 Be selfless.

 9. Self-love: Never hate yourself.
 This can become a dangerous habit.
-We make mistakes, we may do the wrong thing, but we should never put ourselves down unnecessarily.
+We make mistakes, and we may do the wrong thing, but we should never put ourselves down unnecessarily.